Skip to main content

 Definition

-Sustainability evaluation assesses whether a programme's benefits, outcomes, and systems continue to function after external funding has ended.
+Sustainability evaluation assesses whether a program's benefits, outcomes, and systems continue to function after external funding has ended.
 Unlike impact evaluation, which measures effects during implementation, sustainability evaluation asks: "What persists?"
 It examines both the durability of outcomes (do benefits continue?) and the strength of systems (can local actors maintain activities?).
-This evaluation type is critical for understanding true long-term value and learning how to design programmes that outlive their funding cycles.
+This evaluation type is critical for understanding true long-term value and learning how to design programs that outlive their funding cycles.

 Why It Matters